AsiganTheSunk/galung-project/README.md

 Galung-Project it's a concept software to help organize your stuff developed mainly in python 2.7.

-  - Filemapper
+  - Pluguin: filemapper
-  - ffmpeg functionality
+  - Pluguin: ffmpeg

 ### Installation